nau-comp3320/homework-01/students/template.md

 # About me

-given_name surname <email_address>

-# Programming languages background
+# Ergi Agolli

+# E-mail: eagolli@na.edu

-## Languages I have used
+# I have used C+, Java, Python, Html&CSS, JavaScript

-I have used…

-## What is your favourite language?
-Why?

-I love…
+## I love Python because I like writing with python, and is getting so popular.

-## What is your least-liked language?
-Why?
+## I least-liked Java

-I dislike…

-## Are there any particular languages that you want to learn?

-I would like to learn…
+## I would like to learn PHP and Ruby

-# Tools

-## Will you be using your own computer or using a lab?

-Own computer/lab
+## I will use my own computer in the lab

-## What operating system will you be using?
+## I will be using OS X operating system

-Windows/OS X/Linux

-## Have you used a version control system before?
-If so, which ones?

-I have used…
+## I have used GitExtension before but not too mutch

-## What is your preferred editor?
+## My preferred editor is Text Wrangler.

-I use…